 A beautiful, efficient shopfront

 To offer 'limitless' customisations we built a customisable dress platform from scratch that could then integrate into the new front end.
 This new platform had to allow for their unique way of customisation, resulting in upwards of an incredible 65 million combinations.

 This approach mixed a combination of 3D renders and actual 'on-body’ photos with live models to present a preview of your selected options.
 This came with challenges, especially with how renders are combined and presented on the fly.
 Interested?
 Take a deep dive into our technical case study.

-With the platform now developed to make editing the site accessible to non-developers, we re-imagined how merchandising and promotions worked at Fame.
+With the platform now developed to make editing the site accessible to non-developers, we re-imagined how merchandising and promotions worked.

 Using a mixture of Spree, the new dress platform and Contentful content pages, our developers were able to import products into the Contentful content management system, allowing any content editor to pick items that should be included on new content pages, or promoted in search pages.
 Developers were now not required to create promotional content or to promote top-selling products.
 It could be done in a fraction of the time it took previously.